santomon/delirium/README.md

 <br>
-This project requires naturally has all dependencies of the repositories used.
+This project naturally has all dependencies of the repositories used.